kernelschmelze/porkpie/readme.md

 ### porkpie

-Porkpie is a snort unified log spool reader that translates snort events into human readable form and delivers them as slack and local mail messages.
+Porkpie is a snort unified log spool reader that translates snort events into human readable form and delivers them as slack, pushover and local mail messages.
 Configuration settings are applied in real time, changes to the sidmap file are automatically detected and re-read.
 There is no need to restart the program.

 ### build from source